gaclee3b/shared/README.md

 1. Use flat-top m2 screws
 2. Leave the left and right screws in the case (green circles)
     - This is to give the PCB the expected height / distance from the case bottom
+    - If bottoming out too often, you can unscrew the screws a little / add more padding material on the o-ring mounting points to give the PCB assembly more height
     - You can leave the screws in the other posts too except the one under the spacebar
     ![tofu60 case](merro60/under-pcb.jpeg)
     - If using a Mekanisk Fjell / Klippe T case, all contact points circled in green need 1.5-2mm of increased height to prevent bottom-out (I used small cutouts of cork cabinet liner)